ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-6-20-Is-Every-Seed-Winnable.md

 ![image-20200621223006209](../images/image-20200621223006209.png)

-The most difficult seed ever found was seed 1Z21MCW (for Ascension 20 Silent on PC version 2.0 or current beta with full unlocks).
+The most difficult seed ever found was seed 1Z21MCW (for PC version 2.0).
 It is just barely possible to kill Lagavulin on floor 6 with at least 9 HP remaining, but it requires a truly unnatural sequence of plays.
 Lagavulin also spawns with only 113 HP, and the route I took barely killed Lagavulin with a 2-damage strike.
 If Lagavulin instead had 115 HP, I think it's plausible that the seed would become impossible.
 If you want to challenge yourself with a very difficult puzzle, try to beat the seed yourself.
 I believe Peebs from the Jorbs community Discord channel was the first player to defeat the Corrupt Heart on this seed, proving without a doubt that the seed is not impossible.

 ![image-20200627105705915](../images/image-20200627105705915.png)